bendersej/bill-collector/README.md

 Multiple providers, such as `DigitalOcean` do not offer an easy way to retrieve the bills.

-Because I don't wantAs for services offering to automate the collection of bills, they require to provide the credentials, which is a 🚩.
+Some online service offer to automate the collection of bills, however they require to provide the credentials, which is a 🚩.

 ---